Hundreds of workers in Gold Coast cafes, take away stores and restaurants have been underpaid a total of $215,000.

 Inspectors found a staggering 88 percent of businesses in Southport and Broadbeach breached workplace laws.

-The breaches involved underpayments, in addition to failing to issue pay slips and not keeping proper employment records.
+The breaches involved underpayments and also failing to issue pay slips and not keeping proper employment records.

 The outlets owed 446 workers individual amounts of between $153 and $20,333 each.